-One of the best things you can do while you’re young is avoid lifestyle inflation, according to Lauren Anastasio, director of financial advice at Stash.
+One of the best things you can do while you’re young is avoid lifestyle inflation, according to Lauren Anastasio, senior CFP at Vanguard.
 That’s when you allow your lifestyle to become more expensive as you earn more during your career.
 “It’s a common phenomenon to go from living with roommates to having your own place once you start making your money, or trading in your modest car to lease a new luxury vehicle,” she explained.

 So how do you combat it?
 A good rule of thumb, Anastasio said, is to target saving at least 50% of each pay increase you receive during your career.

 As you’re saving and planning for retirement, Anastasio said to be sure you’re not overlooking your tax-efficient account options.
 “Leveraging 401(k)s, IRAs and HSAs, when available, will be hugely impactful when growing your savings over time,” she said.